Time to stow away your swings, hammocks, volleyball nets, tomato cages

 By: Kris Hazelton

-The elk rut is underway in the Estes Valley and Colorado Parks and Wildlife now urges us to please look around our homes, yards and businesses for items that the elk may get tangled up in.
+The elk rut in the Estes Valley is underway and the Colorado Parks and Wildlife now urges us to please look around our homes, yards and businesses for items that the elk may get tangled up in.

 Just last week a large bull got his antlers caught in the ropes of a swing-set swing.
 The bull walked by and tried to spar with the swing, causing the entanglement.
 Passers-by called Colorado Parks and Wildlife to get help and a wildlife officer arrived and drug immobilized the bull and freed him.
 Luckily, this story had a happy ending but if help doesn’t arrive quickly enough, elk have been known to struggle so hard that they fracture their skulls and tragically die in these entrapments.